What's in Your Hand?

 According to books and websites Nags Head, NC has some of the best seaglass hunting on the east coast.
 I live just ten miles from these beaches but I have never been very successful in the hunt here.
 I think maybe Jacmel Bay in southern Haiti has spoiled me for any other beach.But I wanted to find something and I knew it was there.
 So I searched.
 I found lots of pretty shells and a few stones that I picked up thinking "I may be able to make something with this.
 It's pretty.
 It's worth keeping."
 And I slipped them into my canvas shopping bag.
 Living in Dare County, NC we all carry these bags in the trunks of our cars..No plastic bags to gag our fish.
 These bags come in handy for lots of things.
 Today the bag was used to collect ocean treasures.

 The water was clear and blue today.
 When I dipped my toes in the surf I was surprised that there was no sting of cold.
 My rolled up jeans came unrolled and I just let them.
 Tourists were there.
 How did I know they were tourists?
 People who live here do not wear bathing suits on the beach on May 1st and shiver.
 We wear sweatshirts and rolled up jeans.
-As I walked, and walked, I talked and talked, in my head, to God.
-I asked Him for treasures.
-I told Him I would not be greedy.
-I asked Him what He wanted me to know about the search this day.
-And this is what He told me:

 I search because I know the treasure is there.
 How do I know?
 I have found it before and others have too.
 He told me that sometimes in life we find other treasures that are not really the ones we are looking for.
 These treasures are worth finding and picking up and keeping but they are not totally satisfying.
 So when I found a pretty shell or stone it was like an inspirational story that gives me some understanding or helps me to see the world around me.
 Like a Chicken Soup for the Soul kind of treasure.
 Nice but not enough.
 I also understood that because I am a Christ follower it does not mean that there is no value in the teachings of non-Christians.
 Some things are worth picking up.
 Other things are better left on the shoreline.
 But I know what I am looking for and I continue my search.